isomerpages/moe-sst/_about-sst/Student's Code of Conduct.md

 * Treat all with courtesy and use appropriate language to communicate on all platforms.
 * Respect and care for the environment by keeping it clean and conducive for learning.

-**Responsibility:** SST Students will be responsible for their own actions.
+**Responsibility:**&nbsp;SST Students will be responsible for their own actions.

 SST students will:

 *   Take responsibility for their own learning.
-*   Put in their best effort to contribute positively to their classroom, school and the environment.
+*   Put in their best effort to contribute positively to their classroom, school and the environment.&nbsp;&nbsp;
 *   Be responsible for their own conduct in and out of school.

-**Relationships:** SST Students will be active builders of positive relationships.
+**Relationships:**&nbsp;SST Students will be active builders of positive relationships.

 SST students will:

 *   Interact with others in a manner that builds and maintains positive relationships.
 *   Manage themselves and be sensitive to others’ mental and social- emotional well-being in their interactions.

-**Reflection:** SST Students will be reflective learners.
+**Reflection:**&nbsp;SST Students will be reflective learners.&nbsp;

 SST students will:

-*   Think before they act.
+*   Think before they act.&nbsp;
 *   Be mindful of their actions and behaviour and the impact on themselves,others and the community.
 *   Strengthen their performance and moral character by reflecting on their decisions and actions.